Bulguksa: National Treasure (Yeonhwagyo and Chilbogyo Bridges)

 The Yeonhwagyo (Lotus Flower Bridge, 연화교,蓮華橋) and Chilbogyo (Seven Treasures Bridge, 칠보교,七寶橋) are a pair of bridges at Bulguksa.
-This bridge was designated as the 22nd national treasure on December 20, 1962.
-The bridge lead to Anyangmun (Peace Enhancing Gate, 안양문,安養門) leading to Geuknakjeon (the Hall of the Pure Land).
-This pair were built at the same time as their brother bridges, National Treasure No. 23.
+This bridges were designated as a national treasure on December 20, 1962.
+The bridges lead to Anyangmun (Peace Enhancing Gate, 안양문,安養門) leading to Geuknakjeon (the Hall of the Pure Land).
+This pair were built at the same time as their brother bridges, the Cheongungyo and Baegungyo Bridges.

 These pair of bridges share the 45 degree incline, arch underneath, and the combination bridge/staircase design of their brother bridges.
 However, one noticeable difference is that this bridge is smaller.
 The lower Lotus Flower Bridge has 10 steps while the upper Seven Treasures Bridge contains 8 steps.
 This bridge is on the west in relation to the Blue Cloud and White Cloud Bridges.
 The Lotus Flower Bridge is known for its delicate carvings of Lotus Flowers on each step but these have faded with the weight of many pilgrims.
 Today, visitors are restricted from walking on the bridge.